bburdette/hsnixinit/README.md

-hsnixinit
+setup.sh
 =========

-script to create shell.nix and default.nix files on nixos for a haskell project, using cabal2nix.
+setup.sh is a script to create shell.nix and default.nix files on nixos for a haskell project, using cabal2nix.
 Then, you can use nix-shell to pull in the dependencies the project needs to build.

 To use, first clone into a directory someplace: